 Orange Songs and Poems

-I found the most amazing FREE Printable color poems HERE (I cannot find the original link for this – it goes straight to the download).
+I found the most amazing color poems.
 We clap our hands and chant it together every day.

 Orange Magnets and File Folder Activities